Parents’ Guide to National Service Liability in Singapore

 What is exemption and who can be exempted from NS?

-Exemption applies to those who are deemed to be medically unfit to serve NS.
-It is unlike deferment and disruption, where his date to enlist or the serving of his full-time NS liability is delayed.
+Exemption applies to those who are deemed to be medically unfit to serve NS, and are therefore not required to serve it.
+Exemption is unlike deferment and disruption, where his date of enlistment or the serving of his full-time NS liability is delayed.

 What is the eligibility criteria to be exempted from NS?